Eternal Love of Dream

-Eternal Love of Dream (三生三世枕上书 (Sān Shēng Sānshì Zhěn Shàngshū)), also known as Three Lives Three Worlds, The Pillow Book, directed by Yang Hsuan, is a 2020 Chinese streaming television series starring Dilraba Dilmurat and Vengo Gao It is based on the novel Three Lives Three Worlds, The Pillow Book by Tangqi Gongzi, and is the sequel to the 2017 drama Eternal Love.
+Eternal Love of Dream (三生三世枕上书 (Sān Shēng Sānshì Zhěn Shàngshū)), also known as Three Lives Three Worlds, The Pillow Book, directed by Yang Hsuan, is a 2020 Chinese Xianxia television series starring Dilraba Dilmurat and Vengo Gao It is based on the novel Three Lives Three Worlds, The Pillow Book by Tangqi Gongzi, and is the sequel to the 2017 drama Eternal Love.
 It tells the entangled love story of Donghua and Bei Fengjiu lasting for 3 lives.
 Being rescued by Dong Hua when she was little, Bei Fengjiu is prompted to return this favor.
 Her admiration and gratitude gradually turns into love.
 The series started airing on Tencent Video on January 22, 2020, and concluded its run of 56 episodes on March 5, 2020.